smcalilly/js-intro-NICAR-2022/README.md

 # JavaScript Intro - NICAR 2022
 This is an introduction to JavaScript for NICAR 2022.
 This class assumes you know the basics of HTML and CSS.
+[Everything in this repo is available publicly on my personal GitHub](https://github.com/smcalilly/js-intro-NICAR-2022).

 ## Folders in this repo
 - `lesson`